Our Newfoundland Ponies

 MARE NPS Reg #553 (born 2001)

 Beautiful Heather stands 13.2hh.
-Heather had 6 foals, 4 of which are registered purebreds.
-3 of them are here in the USA, 2 of which are under the Conservancy's program.
+Heather had 6 foals, four of which are registered purebreds.
+Three of them are here in the USA, two of which are under the Conservancy's program.
 Heather is one of the teachers in a professionally certified Equine Assisted Learning Program (EAL).
+We call it our Newfoundland Pony Assisted Life Skills program.
 She drives, sleighs, works in the garden, and is a wonderful ambassador of her breed.
 (Due to a trailer accident and injury to her back, she is retired from breeding.)
 Heather was a favorite of the Long Term Care facilities we visited regularly.
-When the pandemic changed all of that, Heather became one of our ponies fostered by the Dahl House therapy farm where she is using her natural "interpersonal relationship skills" with the residents, staff, and other animals there.
-With her good looks, it's not hard to see how she wound up on our home page banner.
+When the pandemic changed all of that, Heather became one of our ponies fostered by the Dahl House therapy farm where she was using her natural "interpersonal relationship skills" with the residents, staff, and other animals there.

 Heather's Family Tree